-Natural disasters usually strike when you least expect it and can come in many forms.
-If you were hit by a house fire, or lived in an area that was severely damaged by a natural disaster (hurricane, tornado, flood, riot, etc), you have reasonable cause to qualify for the penalty abatement.
+- Fire, Casualty, or Natural Disaster — If the taxpayer was hit by a house fire or lives in an area that was severely damaged by a natural disaster (hurricane, tornado, flood, riot, etc.), they have reasonable cause to qualify for a penalty abatement.

-The IRS defines a major life disruption as any unforeseen event that causes an extreme financial disturbance for the taxpayer.
-Major life disruptions include (but are not limited to): incarceration, separation/divorce, or a lengthy time of unemployment.
+- Major Life Disruption — The IRS defines a major life disruption as any unforeseen event that causes an extreme financial disturbance for the taxpayer.
+Major life disruptions include, but are not limited to: incarceration, separation or divorce, a lengthy period of unemployment.